For the projection of changes in the stream communities, the knowledge of species preference for discharge and flow conditions is required

 The necessary data and knowledge bases were created in three data-rich and extensively studied catchments in Germany: Treene in the lowlands, Kinzig in the low mountain ranges, and Ammer in the Alps.
 These selected catchments are expected to react differently to climatic change (increase or decrease of annual precipitation, partly increased summer drought), and thus represent a gradient of potential hydrological changes.
 Based on the experience and established methods in these three catchments, hydrological changes in running waters in connection with ecological change were also investigated in other catchments and on larger scales.

-Therefore GLANCE investigates the impacts of changing flow conditions in rivers on benthic invertebrates in four sub projects.
+GLANCE investigates the impacts of changing flow conditions in rivers on benthic invertebrates and fish in five sub-projects:

 - Determination and quantification of flow traits of benthic invertebrates.

 - Quantification of global change impacts on hydrological and hydraulic conditions.

 - Improvement of climate change projections for benthic invertebrates.

 - Analysis of flow related changes and possible ecological effects at large spatial scales.

 - Synthesis and discussions with regard to water management applications.
 This fifth sub-project was added during the extension phase in order to maximize the impact of the project’s results and facilitate knowledge transfer towards water management practitioners.